souk4711/hakoniwa/docs/makepkg/README.md

   - Run

 > [!NOTE]
 > If you want access any host-service port, use `--network=pasta:-T,auto`.
+If you experience a DNS
+> lookup failure, read [this](../systemd-resolved) to learn more.

 ## Advanced